Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Where do they already spend time?

-- What problem are they desperate to solve right now?
+- What urgent problem are they trying to solve right now?

-Until those are clear, ads, activations, and digital campaigns are just noise.
+Until those are clear, ads, digital campaigns, and activations are just noise.

 What Works Better

-- Segment customers by behavior, not demographics alone
+- Segment customers by behavior, not just demographics

 The Mistake